rposhala/Analysis-of-child-mortaity-rates-using-Python/README.md

 government and economy contributes the most for the decline in mortality rates for a country(observed through the countries which have high mortality rates are still either under developed or developing).
-Through the visualizations done , we can see where a country should focus to better its child mortality rate
+Through the visualizations done , we can see where a country should focus to better its child mortality rate.